School of Journalism

 Welcome to the graduate programs at Northeastern University’s School of Journalism.
-Our school offers a Master of Arts in Journalism.
+Our school offers a Master of Arts in Journalism and a Master of Science in Media Advocacy.
 The Master of Arts in Journalism degree is designed to merge traditional journalism with the latest technology.
 Students new to the field or those with experience can choose one of two tracks—professional journalism or media innovation—to prepare them for the challenges faced by legacy and new media in the digital age.
-Moreover, the program offers students hands-on training in preparation for careers in reporting, editing, multimedia design and production, social media, and data journalism.
+The Master of Science in Media Advocacy is designed to teach strategic advocacy skills and prepare graduates to succeed as resilient, media-empowered citizens in a global society.
+Moreover, these programs offer students hands-on training in preparation for careers in reporting, editing, multimedia design and production, social media, and data journalism.

 As part of Northeastern's College of Arts, Media and Design, our graduate students are also part of an interdisciplinary and creative community.
 Our core curriculum is supplemented by electives that take advantage of course offerings from within our college and from other colleges in the university.
 And with our experiential education opportunities and outstanding co-op program, students do not have to wait until after graduation to begin developing skills as reporters, media advocates, or public relations professionals.